149th Street–Grand Concourse station: Post-unification

 The Mott Avenue station became the Grand Concourse–149th Street station on March 13, 1934, after Mott Avenue was renamed the Grand Concourse.
 The city government took over the IRT's operations on June 12, 1940.
 The IRT routes were given numbered designations with the introduction of "R-type" rolling stock.
 These fleet contained rollsigns with numbered designations for each service.
 The first such fleet, the R12, was put into service in 1948.
 The route from the Broadway–Seventh Avenue Line to the White Plains Road Line became known as the 2.
 The route from the Lexington Avenue Line to the Jerome Avenue Line became the 4, while the route from the Lexington Avenue Line to the White Plains Road Line became the 5.
+The New York City Transit Authority (NYCTA) announced plans in 1956 to add fluorescent lights above the edges of the Jerome Avenue Line station's platforms.

 The original elevators to the White Plains Road Line platforms, and the areas near the elevators, were closed in 1975 due to security reasons.
 The MTA initially stated in February 2014 that there were no plans to reopen the elevators, since the station "was not a main station".
 In 2013, several local institutions and groups of riders protested in support of restoring the elevators.
-As part of the MTA's 2015-2019 Capital Program, all platforms at the 149th Street–Grand Concourse station are planned to receive full ADA accessibility.
+As part of the MTA's 2015–2019 Capital Program, all platforms at the 149th Street–Grand Concourse station are planned to receive full ADA accessibility.
 In December 2015, the MTA initially agreed to repair both elevators in addition to installing another one across the street.
 It was estimated that $45 million would go towards this previous elevator installation and repair plan.
 It is estimated that "over $50 million" will go towards the current installation and repair plan.
-Construction on new elevators and the refurbishment of an existing elevator shaft started in August 2020 after a "preliminary design stage," and substantial completion is projected for July 2023.
+Construction on new elevators and the refurbishment of an existing elevator shaft started in August 2020 after a "preliminary design stage".
+Substantial completion was projected for July 2023, but has been repeatedly delayed.
+As of March 2024, completion of the elevators had been pushed back to December 2024.
+As of April 2025, the completion of the elevators has been pushed back to July 2025, two full years after the initial projected date.
+In July 2025, the anticipated completion date was once again pushed back to September 2025.

 In 2022, the New York State Legislature passed a bill to rename the station as 149th Street–Hostos station.
 Governor Kathy Hochul signed the bill into law in June 2022.
+It is likely the station renaming will coincide with the elevators opening at this station.

 Station layout

 Exits

 There are two exit stairs each to the southwest and southeast corners of 149th Street and Grand Concourse.
+Hostos Community College is located outside both exits, and the Bronx General Post Office is across 149th Street from the southeast exit.